HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Attribution
 {:.no_toc}

 Member attribution establishes associations between providers and payers.
-The process of establishing and exchanging member lists for gaps in care reports is not in the scope of the DEQM IG.
-One possible way of exchanging Member Attribution Lists between providers and payers is described in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG]
+The process of establishing and exchanging member lists for Gaps in Care Reports is not in the scope of the DEQM IG.
+One possible way of exchanging Member Attribution Lists between providers and payers is described in the [Da Vinci - Risk Based Contracts Member Attribution (ATR) List IG].

 #### Usage
 {:.no_toc}